xixixao/mimosa-markdown-math/README.md

 # markdown-math

-Simple [Mimosa](https://github.com/dbashford/mimosa)skeleton for markdown with mathsy affiliation.
+Simple [Mimosa](https://github.com/dbashford/mimosa) skeleton for markdown with mathsy affiliation.

 ## Use